 Websites that answer a question, educate or Solve a problem.

-Google is continually optimising their SERP for the people who are searching – their customer.
-If your site is solving problems or answering questions for their searcher as indicated by their time on your site and the pages per session then this is a big positive.
+Google is continually optimising its SERP for the people who are searching – their customer.
+If your site is solving problems or answering questions for the searcher in the form of valuable content then this is a big positive.
+This is indicated by their time on your site and their pages per session.
+Better content minus jargon equals happy searchers and smaller bounce rates.

-On the flipside, if your site has a high bounce rate – people clicking the back button or navigating away from a site without visiting any other pages – then most likely your site isn’t providing what that ‘Searcher’ was looking for.
+If your site has a high bounce rate – people clicking the back button or navigating away from a site – then most likely your site isn’t providing what that ‘Searcher’ was looking for.
 This is usually an indication to the Search Engine that they should decrease your position and increase another site’s position with a lower bounce rate instead.

 Quite simply, Search Engines want their customers – the searchers – to be satisfied.
-Customer satisfaction is a focus for any good business.
+Customer satisfaction is the focus of any good business.

 Provide a good User Experience